Skip to content

 • the Heart and Vascular Institute

-• the Medical Center – “The” does not need to be capitalized
+• the Medical Center (for internal audience.
+“The” should not be capitalized.)

 Referencing multiple entities Expand answer

 When referencing more than one Penn State Health or Penn State College of Medicine entity in the same sentence, the master brand is used only once.
-The order of priority is as follows: the Medical Center should appear first, followed by the College of Medicine, followed by the health system.
-After that, entities should be shown alphabetically, with hospitals and institutes ranking above centers, the Medical Group, departments, divisions and services.
+The order of priority is as follows: the health system, medical centers and the College of Medicine.
+After that, entities should be shown alphabetically.
+Hospitals and institutes rank above centers, the Medical Group, departments, divisions and services.

 Examples:

-• Penn State Health Milton S. Hershey Medical Center and health network
+• Penn State Health and Milton S. Hershey Medical Center

-• Penn State Health Milton S. Hershey Medical Center, Penn State College of Medicine and health network
+• Penn State Health, Milton S. Hershey Medical Center and Penn State College of Medicine

 • Penn State Health Milton S. Hershey Medical Center and Penn State Health Children’s Hospital